mwstowe/crowtdiscordbot/README.md

    - Send the content directly to Google's Gemini API with conversation context
    - Show a typing indicator while waiting for the response and during the typing delay
    - Apply a realistic typing delay based on response length (0.2 seconds per word, minimum 2s, maximum 5s)
-   - Post the AI-generated response without showing a "thinking" message first
+   - Post the AI-generated response as a reply to the user's message

+When directly addressed (via mention or when a message starts with the bot's name), the bot will reply to the message, making it clear which message it's responding to.
+For other triggers like keyword detection, the bot will respond with a regular message.

 The prompt sent to Gemini can be customized by setting the `GEMINI_PROMPT_WRAPPER` in your `CrowConfig.toml` file.
 The wrapper should include placeholders: